MowlanicaBilla/All_about_LLM_projects/Gemma/Readme.md

    python3 -m venv .venv && source .venv/bin/activate
    ```

 3. OPTIONAL - Rename example.env to .env with `cp example.env .env`and input the environment variables from [LangSmith](https://smith.langchain.com/).
-You need to create an account in LangSmith website if you haven't already.
+You need to create an account on the LangSmith website if you haven't already.
    ```
    LANGCHAIN_TRACING_V2=true
    LANGCHAIN_ENDPOINT="https://api.smith.langchain.com"